Mission-Prerna/mpc-etl-jobs/README.md

     ```
     docker build .
     ```
->  (this will build docker image from the Dockerfile, then run)
+>  (this will build docker image from the Dockerfile), then run
     ```
     docker run -p 80:80 <image ID>
     ```